element-hq/ess-helm/README.md

 traefik          LoadBalancer   10.43.184.49    172.20.1.60   8080:32100/TCP,8443:30129/TCP   5d18h
 ```

-Configure your reverse proxy so that the DNS Names you configured are serving to localhost on the port 8080 (HTTP) and 8443 (HTTPS).
+Configure your reverse proxy so that the DNS Names you configured are serving to the external IP of traefik on the port 8080 (HTTP) and 8443 (HTTPS).

 ## Maintenance